gilch/hissp/docs/lissp_quickstart.rst

    THE FLOW.

-   ;; The "inject" reader macro evaluates the next form ;; and puts the result directly in the Hissp.
+   ;; The "inject" reader macro evaluates the next form at read time ;; and injects the resulting object directly into the Hissp tree.
    #> .#(fractions..Fraction 1 2)            ;Fraction() is multiary.
    >>> __import__('pickle').loads(  # Fraction(1, 2)
    ...     b'cfractions\nFraction\n(V1/2\ntR.'